nyuad-corebio/nasqar_singularity/README.md

 run_as <specify-your-username>;
 ```

+Note:- You can change the port number by modifying /etc/shiny-server/shiny-server.conf

 To initiate the Nasqar, excecute below.
 ```
 singularity run --bind ./shiny-server.conf:/etc/shiny-server/shiny-server.conf  --bind ./logs:/var/log/shiny-server/  --bind ./lib:/var/lib/shiny-server/ nasqar.sif
 ```

+That's it, now you can access the service via http://<IP-address/Hostname>:3232 .